 The site was frequently visited by Henry VII on his accession to the throne, and by his son Henry VIII, who extended and enlarged the Palace between 1515 and 1543.
 The royal residence at Woking Palace consisted of a great hall and a double moat, and was used by royalty during the Tudor period.
 By the reign of Charles I, the palace appears to have been abandoned and virtually ruined and the Park was turned over to farming.
 This new phase gave rise to the building of farmhouses in the Park or the conversion of existing buildings to such use.

-Event details: Children's activities and a special visit by Byfleet Boat Club on the Sunday bringing ‘Henry VIII’ to the site.
+Event details: Children's activities and a special visit by Byfleet Boat Club at 12 noon on the Saturday, bringing ‘Henry VIII’ to the site.

 Date: Saturday 14 and Sunday 15 September